Educational Information

 Pretreatment of Seed to Break Dormancy (For quicker germination):

-Stratify: Combine a half a cup (for seed packets) or quart (for seed mixes) of moist (not wet) growing medium (ex: sand) with the wildflower and grass seeds.
-Place the mixture in a zip lock bag or Tupperware container in your refrigerator (NOT freezer) for 6-8 weeks prior to planting. *NOTE: If your mix contains cover crop, do not put the cover crop in refrigerator.
+Combine a half a cup per seed packet or quart per seed mix of moist (NOT WET) clean growing medium (for example: sand) with the wildflower and grass seeds.
+Place the mixture in a zip lock bag or Tupperware container in your refrigerator (NOT FREEZER) for 6-8 weeks prior to planting. *NOTE: If your mix contains cover crop, do not put the cover crop in refrigerator.
+Set it aside and add into the mix prior to seeding.

-Scarify (Seed Packets): For larger seeds, lightly nick the seed coat with a nail file to make the coat water permeable.
-For smaller seeds, gently roll between fine grain sandpaper.
+Scarify (Seed Packets): Seeds that need scarification often have thick or hard outer casings that need to be penetrated to break dormancy.
+Packets will specify if a seed needs this method applied.
+Scarification scratches or cracks this casing to help break dormancy.
+For larger seeds, lightly nick the seed coat with a nail file to make the coat water permeable.
+For smaller seeds, gently roll between FINE grain sandpaper.

-Inoculum: Legumes need to develop an association with the soil bacteria (Rhizobium) to grow.
-Inoculating achieves this and assures a much higher survival rate.
-If you scarify and stratify first add inoculum to seed mix before tossing onto prepared soil.
+Inoculum: Legumes need to develop an association with the soil bacteria (Rhizobium) for better germination.
+Inoculating helps achieve this and ensures a much higher germination rate.
+If you scarify and stratify first add inoculum to seed/growing medium mix before tossing onto prepared soil.
 Then gently rake.
 If inoculating only, add inoculant to seed and shake to coat before seeding.

 Site Preparation & Planting: Preparation of your ground is important to the success of your wildflowers.
 A garden that has been worked for some years should already be relatively weed-free.
 In the case of lawn sods or old abandoned farm fields, we recommend “over-seeding” without tilling.
 DO NOT TILL: Tilling brings additional dormant weed seeds to the surface to germinate.
 No-till preparation minimizes weed problems and erosion risk.